 Photography captures one moment of the reality in time to a perfection, however, eventually what each one of us thinks is real, is entirely up for interpretation.
-Every day our existence is in a rapid change, due to scientific development, societal changes and human behaviours, there’s no single correct interpretation of what’s exactly going on out there, we as individuals, organise what we perceive then create our own version of it.
+Every day our existence is in a rapid change, due to scientific development, societal changes and human behaviours, there’s no single correct interpretation of what’s exactly going on out there, we as individuals, organise what we perceive and then create our own version of it.
 During the early phase of this then untitled project, it was initially set out to be a documentation of the design festival, over time the project has evolved on its own and metamorphosed into something completely beyond — Future’s Abstraction demonstrates the artist’s interpretation of what her reality is.
-Devoid of naming the maker, each piece of work within the series is a complete separation of the maker and the idea behind, act as a continuity between abstraction and reality, painting a visual world using light and shadow, making the abstract seem true and resonate with the world around us.
+Devoid of naming the maker, each piece of work within the series is a complete separation of the maker and the idea behind, acting as continuity between abstraction and reality, painting a visual world using light and shadow, making the abstract seem true and resonate with the world around us.

 Things often started with questions.

 I’ve always asked myself the question: What is the reality?

 Same as the rest of my generation, I grew up seeing many changes, perhaps too many, it is an era of turbulence for us to be living in.
 I was born in Wuhan, a tier-2 Chinese city.
 The city has gone through extraordinary modernisation since 1997, the year I was born.
 Different from the changes my parents had witnessed in their youth, the changes that I witnessed were technological advancements and ideological shifts.
 When innovations and conventions intersect, it’s not evident how a subtle balance can be achieved.
 On top of everything when globalisation kicks in, all of a sudden I found myself surrounded by an explosion of information.